alem0lars/configs_book/gentoo/troubleshoot/nomultilib-to-multilib.md

 # NoMultiLib to Multilib

-Sometimes you have a Gentoo system with a multilib profile and you need to switch profile to nomultilib.
+Sometimes you have a Gentoo system with a nomultilib profile and you need to switch profile to multilib.

 This operation is really difficult, more than it seems, because you need to compile 32bit software, i.e. you need a 32bit compiler.
 But to have a 32bit